NAV

 Vacancy Fields

-vacancy_url Direct link to posting For detailed job analysis or referrals
+vacancy_url Direct link to the job posting

-vacancy_title Job position title Shows market positioning of similar roles
+vacancy_title Job position title

-organization_name Hiring organization Identify competitors or benchmarking
+organization_name Hiring organization

-vacancy_publish_date Publication date (YYYY-MM-DD) Analyze hiring trends over time
+vacancy_publish_date Publication date (YYYY-MM-DD)

 Labour Market Data

-vacancies_count[] Historical vacancy volume Monthly time series data
+vacancies_count[] Historical vacancy volume.
+Monthly time series.

 Profession Profile